sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

   - **Variant C1** (only if all data contained in the message belong to the same artefact and if option `labels=both` (see *[here](#optional-parameters)*)): a sub-field delimiter, the artefact identification information in the form *AGENCY:ARTEFACT_ID(VERSION)*(1), a separation term ": " and the artefact's localised name, e.g. `DATAFLOW[;ESTAT:NA_MAIN(1.6.0): National Accounts Main Aggregates]`.
   - **Variant C2** (only if all data contained in the message belong to the same artefact and if option `labels=name` (see *[here](#optional-parameters)*)): a sub-field delimiter, the artefact identification information in the form *AGENCY:ARTEFACT_ID(VERSION)*(1), a colon character ":", the IDs of the components included in the message (in any order) separated by a dot ".", a separation term ": " and the artefact's localised name, e.g. `DATAFLOW[;ESTAT:NA_MAIN(1.6.0):DIM1.DIM2.DIM3.MEAS1.MEAS3.ATTR2.ATTR4: National Accounts Main Aggregates]`.
   - For the variants C1 and C2, if the artefact name contains squared brackets then they must be doubled, e.g. `DATAFLOW[;AGENCY:ARTEFACT_1(1.0.0): Artefact [[1]]]`.
+- The header field of the second column always contains the term `ACTION`.
+For backward-compatibility, if this column is not present, a default action ("Information") is assumed for the whole message.
 - The other columns for components contain either:
   - Default: The ID of the component reported in that column, e.g. `DIM1`.
   - If option `labels=both` (see *[here](#optional-parameters)*): The ID and the localised name of the component reported in that column separated by the term ": ", e.g. `DIM1: Dimension 1`.